-Guy Palmer interviewed Lynn-eva Bottomley, the owner of Organic Fix in December 2017.
-Organic Fix is a new food store at 937 Main Road, Eltham (on the west side, opposite Arthur Street).
+Guy Palmer interviewed Sarah McCall, the owner of Organic Fix in February 2022.
+Organic Fix is a food store at 937 Main Road, Eltham (on the west side, opposite Arthur Street).

 - Botanical Cuisine (Collingwood).

 - Natural Tucker Bakery (Carlton North).

 - Organic Times (Bayswater).

 - The Good Brew Co.
 (Brunswick).